Ilham Irhaz

-Muhammad Ilhamul Irhaz (born 26 April 1992) is an Indonesian professional footballer who plays as an attacking midfielder for Liga 2 club RANS Nusantara.
+Muhammad Ilhamul Irhaz (born 26 April 1992) is an Indonesian professional footballer who plays as an attacking midfielder for Liga 4 club Persitema Temanggung.

 Club career

 Persiba Balikpapan

 In March 2017, Ilham signed a contract with Persiba Balikpapan.
 He made his league debut in a 0–1 lose against Arema on 1 May 2017.
 On 17 September 2017, Ilham scored his first league goal for Persiba against Persipura Jayapura as his team loss 4–2.
 He contributed 18 league appearances and scored one goal.

 Return to PSS Sleman

 In January 2018, Ilham decided return dan signed a contract with PSS Sleman.
 He had a good season in this season with PSS Sleman, while helping the club win the championship Liga 2 this season.

 Persis Solo

 On 28 February 2019, Ilham signed a one-year contract with Persis Solo.
 He made his league debut in a 0–0 draw against Mitra Kukar on 22 June 2019.